 T Jacob John, Dhanya Dharmapalan

-Introduction
+Background

 Medical ethics is applied in healthcare and in research involving human subjects (1).
 In both situations, interaction takes place between a healthcare professional and patient or a researcher and subject recruited for research.
 The transaction is one on one, both persons identified by each other.
 The application of and adherence to ethical principles are crucial to guide such inter-personal transactions where one is more influential than, or has power over, the other (2).